Sam-Jarvis/AutoWateringSystem/README.md

 * Relay
 * Aquarium pump

-To summarize the system, the relay control an aquarium pump that is placed in a reservoir of water.
+Details of the project can be found in the technical report but to summarize the system, the relay control an aquarium pump that is placed in a reservoir of water.
 The relay is controlled by the Arduino which is powered by the 9V battery.
 The time interval between watering is set using the potentiometer.<br>

 The parts are assembled inside the 3D printed base and connected together like this (also in the technical report):
 ### Circuit Diagram